Random coalescing geodesics in first-passage percolation: Statement of results

 Let $\tree_0=\tree_0(\omega)$ denote the set of infinite geodesics originating at the origin.
+Formally we may think of $\tree_0$ as the random element $\tree_0:\Omega_1\to\Omega_2$, where $\Omega_2:=\{0,1\}^{\lobby}$, that encodes whether or not an edge is traversed by an infinite geodesic starting at the origin.
+Our standing assumption on unique passage times assures that the graph induced by the edges in $\tree_0$ is a tree, almost surely.

 That $\tree_0$ is non-empty follows easily from compactness.
+Under the additional assumption that the asymptotic shape $\ball$ is uniformly curved, Licea and Newman~\cite{newman95,licnew96} have shown that every infinite geodesic has a well-defined asymptotic direction, and that for every direction there is a geodesic almost surely.
+However, while uniform curvature seems plausible, there is no model of first-passage percolation with i.i.d.\ weights for which it has been verified.
+As will become clear throughout this paper, the lack of knowledge about $\ball$ is the major factor limiting our understanding of $\tree_0$.

+Inspired by the work of Newman and his collaborators, later work has aimed at obtaining rigorous results, without further assumptions on the limiting shape.
 Proving that

-is significantly more difficult, and was established through a series of papers~\cite{hagpem98,garmar05,hoffman05}.
-We shall interchangeably think of $\tree_0$ as a set as well as the graph obtained as a union of its elements.
-Our standing assumption on unique passage times assures that this graph is a tree, almost surely.
+is already non-trivial, and was established through a series of papers~\cite{hagpem98,garmar05,hoffman05}.

-Much of the early work on infinite geodesics by Newman and collaborators was carried out under additional assumptions on the asymptotic shape that remain unverified to this day.
-As will become clear throughout this paper, the lack of knowledge about $\ball$ is the major factor limiting our understanding of $\tree_0$.
-Inspired by the work of Newman~\cite{newman95}, later work has aimed at obtaining rigorous results, without further assumptions on the limiting shape.
 Hoffman~\cite{hoffman08} used Busemann functions to show that $\tree_0$ contain at least one geodesic for each side\footnote{The \emph{sides} corresponds to tangent lines, of which there are $n$ if $\partial\ball$ is an $n$-gon and $\infty$ otherwise.} of $\partial\ball$, almost surely, and thus showed that

 Damron and Hanson~\cite{damhan14} strengthened these results to show that these geodesics are coalescing and asymptotically directed in the intersection of $\partial\ball$ and one of its tangent lines.
-Recent work by Georgiou, Rassoul-Agha and Sepp\"al\"ainen~\cite{georassep1,georassep2} parallels this development in the related setting of last-passage percolation.
+Recent work by Georgiou, Rassoul-Agha and Sepp\"al\"ainen~\cite{georassep17a,georassep17b} parallels this development in the related setting of last-passage percolation.
 One of the main goals of this paper is to show that for many of the properties described in~\cite{damhan14} not only some, but all geodesics have these properties.
 Among these properties we find asymptotic `generalized' directions and linear Busemann function, and for other properties such as coalescence, we will show that the behavior described in these papers is in some sense typical.